tomato42/tls13-spec/draft-ietf-tls-tls13.md

                                    L)
    Where handshake_hash includes of all the handshake messages except the Finished messages.

+6. exporter_master_secret = HKDF(tmp2, tmp1, "exporter master secret" +
+                                 handshake_hash, L)

+   Where handshake_hash includes of all the handshake messages except the Finished messages.

 The traffic keys are computed from SS, ES, and master_secret as described